By-Michael/spendwize/api/README.md

 ## Next: Phase 3

-Once the frontend is updated to call these endpoints directly, the `save_state` dispatch loop in `script.js` can be removed, cutting network payload by ~90% per mutation.
+Once the frontend is updated to call these endpoints directly, the `save_state` dispatch loop in `script.js` can be removed, cutting network payload by ~90% per mutation